DarcPhansea/NoWelcomeMessage/README.md

 # NoWelcomeMessage
-Removes the discord Welcome Message.
+Removes the Discord Welcome Message.
 Compatible with other themes.